solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_01_Introduction_to_sample_app.md

     php artisan key:generate
     ```

-7. Update the .env file with the Azure URL and save your changes.
+7. Update the .env file with the Azure URL and save the changes.

    ```bash
     nano /home/site/wwwroot/.env